 You have hives or an allergic reaction that won’t go away

-If you are experiencing an allergic reaction to an unknown allergen that lasts longer than a few days, you should see a dermatologist.
+If you are experiencing an allergic reaction to an unknown allergen that lasts longer than a few days, make an appointment with your dermatology clinic.
 Your dermatologist can perform an exam to rule out other skin conditions.
-Dermal patch testing can also be done to identify specific environmental allergens and help eliminate these substances or offer alternatives.

 You have noticeable scars